ken-power/SelfDrivingCarND-TrafficSignClassifier/writeup.md

 ![](Images/writeup/training_val_accuracy.png)

-I chose the LeNet-5 architecture, shown here:
+I chose the LeNet-5 architecture ([LeCun, 1998](#References)), shown here, as a starting point for designing my classifier:

 ![LeNet](Images/LeNet-5-CNN-architecture.png)

+This CNN architecture was originally used for classifying hand-writren digits.
+I was able to use the same basic architecture, with some modifications (highlihgted in the [notebook](Traffic_Sign_Classifier.ipynb)) to classify traffic signs.
+My final CNN model architecture is [shown above](#design-and-test-a-model-architecture).

 ### Test a Model on New Images